testandset/deutsch-learnen/practice.md

-   The girl is eating apples | Das Ma:dchen isst A:pfel The woman and the girl are eating apples | Die Frau und das Ma:dchen essen A:pfel The birds are eating bread | Die Vo:gel essen Bro:t
+   The girl is eating apples | Das Ma:dchen isst A:pfel The woman and the girl are eating apples | Die Frau und das Ma:dchen essen A:pfel The birds are eating bread | Die Vo:gel essen Bro:t Ducks are birds | Enten sind Vo:gel
+   She and I are eating apples | Sie und Ich essen A:pfel The girls are drinking milk | Die Ma:dchen trinken milch.
+   The birds are drinking water | Die Vo:gel trinken wasser The girls are eating potatoes | Die Ma:dchen essen Kartoffeln